4molybdenum2/cs-notes/vis/Lecture 14.md

 store microcluster analytics periodically
 - at varying levels of granularity
+- recent snapshots have lower level of granularity than older snapshots

+Standard pairwise distance:

+shortcomings;
+1. designed for time series of equal length
+2. cannot address distortions on temporal (contextual) attributes

 Dynamic Time warping distance:
+**constaints**
+1. no skipping of beginning or end of the sequence
+2. no jumps
+3. monotonicity - can't go back in time

 - can better accomodate local mismatches
 -  The first index from the first sequence must be matched with the first index from the other sequence (but it does not have to be its only match)
 - The last index from the first sequence must be matched with the last index from the other sequence (but it does not have to be its only match)